moingshaikh/100-days-of-code/log.md

 ### Day 69: 12 March, 2021

 **Today's Progress**: Tried Google Cloud Platform's BigQuery with GCP as part of the Qwiklabs interactive course on AI/ML Challenge.
 Topics included: BigQuery in GCP, creating and accessing dataset, Cloud Storange bucket and more.

+### Day 70: 13 March, 2021

+**Today's Progress**: Did some practice with Google Cloud's BigQuery platform using Qwiklabs's BigQuery - Console lesson.
+Topics learned: Querying a public dataset, loading custom data into a table, ading custom data, creating Cloud Storage bucket and loading and previwing data into tables.

+### Day 71: 14 March, 2021

+**Today's Progress**: Continuing BigQuery and SQL practice with Qwiklab's lesson on Google Cloud + BigQuery SQL services.
+Topics included: Handling errors in SQL with BigQuery.